CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 mkdir -p /projappl/<project>/$USER && mkdir -p /projappl/<project>/$USER/snakemake_tykky
 conda-containerize new --prefix  /projappl/<project>/$USER/snakemake_tykky env.yaml
 ```
-In the above example, Tykky installs a basic setup (as listed in the file, env.yml) to the directory '/projappl/project_xxxx/$USER/snakemake_tykky'.
+In the above example, tykky wrapper installs conda packages (as listed in the file, env.yml) to the directory '/projappl/project_xxxx/$USER/snakemake_tykky'.
 Please note that you have to append the bin directory of installation to the $PATH variable before start using the installed environment, as shown below:

 ```bash
 export PATH="/projappl/project_xxxx/$USER/snakemake_tykky/bin:$PATH"